Overview of Nervous System Disorders in Children

 Sensory receptors located in the skin, joints, muscles, and other parts of the body

 What can damage the nervous system?

-The nervous system is vulnerable to various disorders and can be damaged by the following:
+The nervous system is vulnerable to various disorders and can be damaged by:

 Blood flow disruption